magpylib/magpylib/docs/_pages/page_07_physics_computation.md

 **Line currents:**

-The magnetic field of a wire carrying a homogeneous current density is similar (ON THE OUTSIDE ONLY) to the field of a line current in the center of the wire, which carries the total current of the wire.
+The magnetic field of a wire carrying a homogeneous current density is (on the outside) similar to the field of a line current positioned in the center of the wire, which carries the same total current.
 Current distributions become inhomogeneous at bends of the wire or when eddy currents (finite frequencies) are involved.

 **Magnets and Demagnetization**